What Can Cause A Swishing Sound in Your Ear?

 - Earwax buildup, a perforated eardrum, or something touching the eardrum

-- Infection, allergies, otosclerosis, or tumors in the middle ear
+- Infection, allergies, otosclerosis, Meniere’s disease, or tumors in the middle ear

-- Sensorineural hearing loss (SNHL) due to exposure to loud noise, Meniere’s disease, or aging
+- Sensorineural hearing loss (SNHL) due to chronic exposure to loud noises or the natural aging process

-- Trauma to the head or neck, neck misalignment, and TMJ disorders
+- Trauma to the head or neck, neck misalignment, or a TMJ disorder

 - Systemic conditions such as diabetes, vascular disorders, thyroid dysfunction, or low blood pressure